 You may use electronic equipment in our hearing rooms to help you present your case.
 We have audiovisual equipment and facilities to help people with disability.
 You may also be able to bring your own equipment.
 You must let us know if you want to use our equipment or your own.
 Find out more about our available hearing room technology and how to apply.

 If you cannot make the scheduled hearing date, request a change of hearing date as soon as possible.

 You might also be able to attend the hearing remotely, such as by phone or video conference.
-See our hearing room technology.
+Find out more about our hearing room technology.

 Follow VCAT procedures

 You must follow our rules and procedures carefully or there can be legal consequences.
 The rules and procedures are set out in VCAT's practice notes.

 Some organisations offer free or low-cost advice that can help with your VCAT case.
 We've added links to the websites of organisations that may be able to help you to the bottom of our case type pages.